andraugust/andraugust.github.io/statmech.md

 $$

-I've switched to partial derivatives because in general $$\Omega$$ can depend on $$N$$ and $$V$$, but those are held constant through the interaction.
+I've switched to partial derivatives because in general $$\Omega$$ can depend on $$N$$ and $$V$$, but those quantities are held constant through the interaction.
 This equation defines the energy division where the joint system has the most microstates.
-As such, it's the most likely energy division, and therefore this condition _is_ thermal equilibrium.
+As such, it's the most likely energy division, and therefore _defines_ thermal equilibrium.
 It follows that temperature should be defined as

 $$